 Every smart PPC marketer knows that bids go beyond keywords.
 They take into consideration many other factors, like the location of the user, which device they use, and what hours drive more traffic and leads.

 - Which days drive the most traffics and leads.

 - Which time of the day converts higher.

 In order to lower CPC, advertisers should always consider these insights.
 Next, for example, if you discover that a particular day of the week is generating only clicks and no sales, you can pause or stop your ads running on that date or day of the week.
 On the other hand, you can increase your bid so that your ads can become more visible on days that generate both targeted clicks and sales- increasing your conversion rate.

 For devices, you should follow the same logic, but you must also consider the trends that the overall industry has.

 Although lowering your CPC is important to succeed in Google Ads and improve other aspects of your campaign, it shouldn’t be your only end goal.
 The ultimate goal for running an advertising campaign should be meeting the needs of your potential customers and improving user experience, which will consequently drive more traffic to your website and make your business profitable.

 In other words, don’t get obsessed with metrics, especially with just one.
 Lowering your CPC is just one piece of the puzzle.

-Also, remember that competitive keywords have high CPCs but tend to have the best conversion rates.
-If you think about it, nobody would compete over keywords that don’t convert.
-In the end, you have to think of your keywords as an investment for your AdWords success.
+Also, remember that competitive keywords have high CPC but tend to have the best conversion rates.
+Nobody will compete over keywords that don’t convert if you think about it.
+In the end, you have to think of your keywords as an investment for your digital advertising success.

 Now it is your turn!
-Apply these tips on your campaign and let us know the results.
-Also, if you have other tips on how to lower CPC and improve overall Google Ads performance, share them below!
+Apply these tips to your campaign and let us know the results.
+Also, if you liked this content, do not forget to subscribe to our blog for more.